 To block specific IP addresses from seeing your ads, first click Campaigns located along the top of the page.
 Click the Campaigns tab located in the middle of the page.
-Select the checkbox next the campaigns where you want to add the exclusion.
+Select the tick box next to the campaigns where you want to add the exclusion.

 Click Edit, and then click Other changes.
 In the Campaign settings list, select IP address exclusions.
 In the IP address exclusions box, enter the IP addresses that you want to be blocked from seeing your ads.
 Enter one IP address per line.
 You can also add a range of addresses using a wildcard character (*).
-After you are done making your changes, click Apply.
+After you have finished making your changes, click Apply.

-- All Bing Ads IP exclusions must be added at the campaign level, not the ad group level.
+- All Microsoft Advertising IP exclusions must be added at the campaign level, not the ad group level.

 - You can exclude a maximum of 100 IP addresses (or IP address ranges) per campaign.

 Use a Negative keyword list to prevent ad display

 You can use negative keywords or keyword phrases to help prevent your ad from being displayed when a search query or other input contains your keywords but is irrelevant to your landing page content.